nhanlon2/teaching-java/README.md

 6) constructor of the class.

+Blocks of the same type are executed in the order in which they appear in the code.

 ## Instantiation of an object
 When an object is created, the order of instantiation is: static members and blocks, instance members and blocks, then the constructor.